After-Shock/Cloudbox-wiki/First-Time-Install:-Plexdrive.md

-[Plexdrive](https://github.com/dweidenfeld/plexdrive) (by Dominik Weidenfeld) is an app that mounts your Google Drive on to your server.
-It works better than others mounting solutions because it caches the stream data in RAM, which also helps prevent potential Google Drive bans.
+[Plexdrive](https://github.com/dweidenfeld/plexdrive) (by Dominik Weidenfeld) is an app that mounts Google Drive on a server.
+It works better than others mounting solutions because it caches the stream data for smooth playback of media and and prevention Google Drive API bans.

 _Note: If your server has < 16GB of RAM, give [[this|FAQ#server-ram-is-being-maxed-out]] a read after finishing the steps below._